Saucony Swerve Review Facts

 Powergrid midsole provides even cushioning and responsive ride

 The Saucony Swerve is a great option for non-overpronating runners.
 You can rest assured that when choosing the Swerve, you're getting a good deal.
 A durable construction means that you'll get lots of mileage out of the shoe.
 You also get a super trendy design that can be worn outside of training.
-You won't feel the need to slip off your shoes because they're attractive enough to be worn casually and their oh-so comfortable.
+You won't feel the need to slip off your shoes because they're attractive enough to be worn casually and they're comfortable.

 This Jazz replacement is a nice change.
 It's got added cushion but with an even lighter weight.
 The ability to grip remains the same, and although the fit might have changed slightly (you might need to size up) you won't have to worry about breathability or comfort.